pmnoxx/reshade-display-commander/README.md

 ## Troubleshooting

+- **"Addon not loading" or "Compatibility issues"**: Ensure you're using ReShade 6.5.1+ (nightly builds).
+Stable releases are not compatible.
 - "This project requires the Ninja generator": Configure with `-G Ninja` (or `"Ninja Multi-Config"` for the 32-bit example above).
 - "Missing submodule: external/reshade": Run `git submodule update --init --recursive`.
 - "NVAPI libs not found ...": Optional; only NVAPI-based features will be unavailable.